adebayoileri/gitinit/README.md

 # About Project
 Make Setting up git project easy
-## these repetitive steps involved in the process of hooking up a new or existing project to Git.
+Following repetitive steps involved in the process of hooking up a new or existing project to Git.
 For example, as part of a typical workflow, you may well:

 - initialize the local repository by running git init
  - create a remote repository, for example on GitHub or Bitbucket — typically by leaving the command line and firing up a web browser